MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/index.md

 > [!NOTE]
-> **Note:** As of Android SDK Tools version **26.0.1** and later, Google has removed support for existing AVD/SDK managers in favor of their new CLI (Command Line Interface) tools.
+> As of Android SDK Tools version **26.0.1** and later, Google has removed support for existing AVD/SDK managers in favor of their new CLI (Command Line Interface) tools.
 Because of this deprecation change, Xamarin SDK/Device Managers are now used instead of Google SDK/Emulator Managers for Android Tools 26.0.1 and later.
 (For more information about the Xamarin SDK Manager, see [Android SDK Setup](~/android/get-started/installation/android-sdk.md)).

 ## Sections